While wintering in Nevers journeys to towns and villages around kept an interest in all things French.

 A typical hilltop village, Sancerre is well worth a visit and the “caves” for the best of the local wine.
 Sauvignon blanc and Pinot noir are the staple grapes.

-A highly regarded white wine that benefits from growing on the chalky soil that stretches from Kent through Champagne Southwards.
+A highly regarded white wine, though rosé is also produced and both benefit from growing on the chalky soil that stretches from Kent through Champagne Southwards.

 The pits at Circuit de Nevers Magny Cours, where the French F1 Grand Prix was held 1991 to 2007.

 Sadly, the circuit was never very popular due to its location, the drivers prefer Monaco to Nevers, the lack of accommodation and the distance from a major city.